An Occupational Therapist’s Role as a Diabetes Educator

 How Can You Become a Certified Diabetes Educator?

 Occupational therapy is a qualifying profession to become a Certified Diabetes Educator.
 The certifying body of diabetes educators is the National Certification Board of Diabetes Educators (NCBDE).
-To become a Certified Diabetes Educator an Occupational Therapist must be licensed and hold a Masters’ level degree in their profession.
+To become a Certified Diabetes Educator an Occupational Therapist must be licensed and hold at least a Masters’ level degree in their profession.

-2 Years of Practice
+Have 2 Years of Practice

 There are over 25 providers including AOTA, the American Diabetes Association, and the American Association of Diabetes Educators.
 A 4-hour written certification exam is required.
 The written exam consists of 200 multiple choice questions with each question designed to test if the candidate possesses the knowledge necessary to perform a task or has the ability to apply it to job situation.